JoshSniderman/bar-inventory-management/README.md

 ### Search Cocktail List

-In order to search data regarding mixed drinks served and sold at the bar, the user will use the ****search_cocktail.ipynb**** program, which calls data from two sources, the **drinklist** table, which contains data regarding ingredients and amounts for specific drinks (this will be discussed further under "Insert into Cocktail List"), and the **drink_profit** view, which itself calls and runs calculations on data from the **Inventory**, **drinklist**, and **drink_menu**.
+In order to search data regarding mixed drinks served and sold at the bar, the user will use the ****search_cocktail.ipynb**** program, which calls data from two sources, the **drinklist** table, which contains data regarding ingredients and amounts for specific drinks (this will be discussed further under "Insert into Cocktail List"), and the **drink_profit** view, which itself calls and runs calculations on data from the **Inventory**, **drinklist**, and **drink_price**.
 The only specifier requested from the user is the name of the drink, and returned is the list of ingredients with amounts, the price, the cost to make, and the profit produced for one drink.

-The **drink_profit** first pulls the cocktail name and price from the **drink_menu** table.
+The **drink_profit** first pulls the cocktail name and price from the **drink_price** table.
 It then calculates the cost of to produce one drink by calling the ingredients and amounts from **drinklist** and joins price and volume from **inventory** to calculte exact cost to produce one drink.
 It then joins to subtract Cost from Price to produce Profit.

 In the example below, the user searches for a simple cocktail, a Rum and Coke, with Bacardi Rum.
 Returned are the two ingredients, the menu price, cost, and profits produced on one order.